What Is the Downside of a DSCR Loan?

 How to reduce DSCR downside

-- compare at least 3 lender executions, not just headline rate
+- compare at least three lender executions, not just headline rate

-- model points and penalties into true cost
+- model points and prepayment penalties into true cost over your real hold period

 - underwrite conservative rents and realistic exit scenarios

-For a deeper look at where these loans go wrong, read Are DSCR Loans Risky?
+For a deeper look at where these loans go wrong, read Are DSCR Loans Risky?.
+For the qualifying side, see is it hard to qualify for a DSCR loan.

 Internal Links